 Towner holds one of the largest public collections of works by Sussex artist Eric Ravilious (1903-1942).
-Our permanent Ravilious Room is a dedicated space to admire a selection of his finest watercolours, explore our unique archive and browse books on the artist.
+Our permanent Ravilious Room is a dedicated space to admire a selection of his finest watercolours, prints and ceramics, explore our comprehensive archive and browse books on the artist.

 The room features specially commissioned cabinets to view and enjoy the Ravilious archive.
 Copies of the wide range of Ravilious books will also be available for you to read.